hantsy/jakartaee-faces-sample/docs/guide.md

 * [Testing Jakarta EE 8 Applications](https://medium.com/swlh/testing-jakarta-ee-8-applications-9ca250da20e3)
 * [Put your Jakarta EE 8 applications to production](https://medium.com/@hantsy/put-your-jakarta-ee-8-applications-to-production-77756d1967bf)

-In this application, we use a  real database database to store the data, use JPA to persist data, use EJB to handle business, and use JSF to present the Web UI pages.
+In this application, we use a  real database database to store data instead of dummy codes in [Jakarta EE starter](https://github.com/hantsy/jakartaee8-starter) , JPA is used to persist data, EJB is responsible for handling transaction, and JSF is selected to present the Web UI pages.

 Firstly let's setup Jakarta Persistence.